Kush3-14/EduQuizApp/README.md

 ## Customization:

-## Acknowledgements
+## Acknowledgements:
-We would like to express our gratitude to **Dr. Prof. Sanjay Chakraborty** for his guidance and support throughout the development of this project.
+- We would like to express our sincere gratitude to **Prof. Sanjay Chakraborty** of the Department of Computer Science & Engineering, whose role as project guide and support throughout the development of this project was invaluable.
+We are extremely thankful for the keen interest he took in advising us, for the books and reference materials provided for the moral support extended to us.
+- Last but not the least we convey our gratitude to all the teachers for providing us the technical skill that will always remain as our asset and to all non-teaching staff for the cordial support they offered.

 ## Authors: